All 53 Monthly Dividend Stocks

 Price to Earning Ratio

 The price-to-earnings ratio is a key metric for investors.
 It defines the stock price in relation to the earnings of the company.
-This is crucially important in identifying overpriced stock, and therefore a good buy/hold/sell indicator for investors.
+This is helps to identify overpriced stock.
+It is a good buy/hold/sell indicator for investors.

 If a stock price shoots up because of some great piece of news or PR, but the company does not have the earnings to support that inflated price, then the price will – at some point – fall back into line.